stefan-cooper/eem-demo-datagen/INSTRUCTIONS.md

+# overview

+Two Docker images are available
+- one runs Kafka producers that each produces stream of events to a Kafka cluster that you set up
+- one hosts REST APIs

+These are used in demos of Event Endpoint Management to provide "real" APIs that can be managed.

-# setting up sources for Kafka APIs
+## setting up sources for Kafka APIs

 1. Deploy an instance of ES on-prem
     * enable SCRAM-secured external listeners
+    * samples in [specs](https://github.com/dalelane/eem-demo-datagen/tree/main/specs/eventstreams) folder to help - _note that the sample uses ephemeral storage_
 2. Create the following topics (you could just rely on auto topic create, but creating them lets you choose the retention which is helpful)
     - WEATHER.ARMONK
     - WEATHER.HURSLEY